elek/flekszible/README.md

 ## Directory structure

+TLDR;

+ * `*.yaml`: used as k8s resources
+ * `transformations/*.yaml`: will be applied to all the resources according to the specified rules
+ * `definitions/*.yaml`: composit definitions which could be used in `transformations.yaml`.
+Won't be applied by default.
+ * `flekszible.yaml`: configuration file.
+Could include other directories (all the resources + transformations + definitions will be added from that directory.)

-In the output directory all the yaml files (except the `flekszible.yaml` configuration file) are considered to be a k8s resource.
+In the output directory all the `yaml` files (except the `flekszible.yaml` configuration file) are considered to be a k8s resource.
 One file could contain multiple resources.

 All the yaml files from the `transformations` subdirectory are parsed as transformation definitions.
 Each file should contain an array of objects.
 The object should have a `type` definition (see the available transformations below)